shar0821/Sarvam-Fellowship/README.md

 ## Features

-- **Manual Loading of `.vec` Files:** Load word embeddings from `.vec` files using fastText without relying on external libraries.
-Dowloading a dictionary from the MUSE dataset to create the bilingual lexicon.
+- **Manual Loading of `.vec` Files:** Loads word embeddings from `.vec` files using fastText without relying on external libraries.
+Uses a dictionary from the MUSE dataset (English to Hindi) to create the bilingual lexicon.
-- **Procrustes Analysis Implementation:** Align two sets of embeddings by removing differences in translation, scaling, and rotation using NumPy.
+- **Procrustes Analysis Implementation:** Aligns two sets of embeddings by removing differences in translation, scaling, and rotation using NumPy.
-- **Orthogonality Constraint:** Ensure the transformation matrix is orthogonal to preserve vector space properties during alignment.
+- **Orthogonality Constraint:** Ensures the transformation matrix is orthogonal to preserve vector space properties during alignment.

 ## Requirements